 Associate Dean Medical Education (ADME)

-The ADME is responsible for leadership in the development of the MB ChB curriculum within the Wellington Medical Campus and regional sites as part of the Otago Medical School.
+The ADME is responsible for leadership in the development of the MB ChB curriculum within the Wellington campus and regional sites as part of the Otago Medical School.

 Education Adviser (EA)